-In order to assert that a loan is fully recoverable, it must be supported by a current, properly-documented credit analysis, including evaluation of the borrower's historical repayment performance and any other relevant factors.
+In order to assert that a loan is fully recoverable, it must be supported by a current, properlydocumented credit analysis, including evaluation of the borrower's historical repayment performance and any other relevant factors.

 (d) Restoration to accrual status.
-A loan which is on non-accrual status may only be restored to accrual status when (i) no portion of principal or interest is past due and the bank expects full repayment of all remaining contractual principal and interest, or (ii) when the loan becomes both well-secured and in the process of collection.
+A loan which is on non-accrual status may only be restored to accrual status when (i) no portion of principal or interest that is due remains unpaid (no arrears) and the bank expects full repayment of all remaining contractual principal and interest, or (ii) when the loan becomes both well-secured and in the process of collection.